 The interrupt controller has been designed so that bits can be controlled individually without having any knowledge of the rest of the controller setting.
 To enable an interrupt, write to the register with the high order global enable bit set and the respective interrupt enable bit set.
 No other bits will be affected.
-To disable an interrupt, write to the register with the high order global enable bit set.
+To disable an interrupt, write to the register with the high order global enable bit cleared and the respective interrupt enable bit set.
 To clear an interrupt, write a '1' to that interrupts status pin.
 Zero's written to the register have no affect, save that a zero written to the master enable will disable all interrupts.